tlswg/tls13-spec/draft-ietf-tls-tls13.md

   See {{implementation-notes}} for additional information.

 legacy_session_id
-: Versions of TLS before TLS 1.3 supported a session resumption feature which has been merged with Pre-Shared Keys in this version (see {{resumption-and-psk}}).
+: Versions of TLS before TLS 1.3 supported a "session resumption" feature which has been merged with Pre-Shared Keys in this version (see {{resumption-and-psk}}).
-  This field MUST be ignored by a server negotiating TLS 1.3 and MUST be set as a zero length vector (i.e., a single zero byte length field) by clients which do not have a cached session ID set by a pre-TLS 1.3 server.
+  This field MUST be ignored by a server negotiating TLS 1.3 and MUST be set as a zero length vector (i.e., a single zero byte length field) by clients that do not have a cached session ID set by a pre-TLS 1.3 server.

 cipher_suites